yogensia/YogDDSExport/README.md

 ## About

-YogDDSExport is a script for Photoshop writen in JavaScript that makes it fster to export DDS files for Fallout 4.
+**YogDDSExport** is a script for Photoshop writen in JavaScript that makes it faster to export DDS files for Fallout 4.

-It's based on VTools but much simpler and without options dialogs.
-This is how it works:
+It's based on VTools but it's much more limited in features, since it's designed just for Fallout 4.
+This is how you use it:

-1. Organize the textures in layer groups inside your PSD file, using the usual suffixes preceeded by a tilde, Ex: a group named `~_d`, one named `~_s`, one named `~_n`, etc.
+1. Organize the textures in layer groups inside your PSD file, using the usual suffixes preceeded by a tilde, Ex: a group named `~_d` for diffuse, one named `~_s` for specullar/gloss, one named `~_n` for normal map, etc.
-3. When you execute it, the script will look in your layer groups and export the ones marked with tildes to dds files.
+3. When you execute it, the script will check those layer groups and export the ones marked with tildes to DDS files.

+Advantages:

+- It's a lot faster than saving each texture manually.
+Save dialogs are taken care of, so saving is as fast as your PC can do it.
 - Naming is done automatically.
 If your PSD is called pistol.psd, the script will generate `pistol_d.dds`, `pistol_s.dds` & `pistol_n.dds`, and save them for you in the same folder as the PSD file.
 - DDS compression formats are handled by the script as well.
 It will save diffuse and glow maps as BC1 (DXT1)/BC3 (DXT5), and specular/gloss mask or normalmaps as BC5, just like the original textures of the game.
 - If your PSD has an alpha channel in the channels panel, it will be saved with your diffuse map.